PascalCorpsman/fpc_atomic/README.md

 - Copy bass.dll from the bin folder into the repository root folder

 #### macOS

+**Installation (for end users):**

+1. Download the latest release from the [releases page](https://github.com/PascalCorpsman/fpc_atomic/releases/latest)
+2. Drag the FPCAtomic folder to your Applications folder
+3. Open the FPCAtomic folder and double-click `FPCAtomicLauncher.app` to start the launcher
+4. If the data directory is included, the game is ready to play!
+   - If not, click "Run CD data extractor", set the path to your Atomic Bomberman CD data, and click "Start extraction"
+5. If you copied the apps via AirDrop or downloaded them, you may need to:
+   - Double-click `remove_quarantine.command` to remove macOS quarantine
+   - This allows the apps to run without security warnings
+6. After extraction, you can launch the game from the launcher

+**System Requirements:**
+- macOS 11.0 (Big Sur) or later
+- For arm64 version: Apple Silicon Mac (M1/M2/M3 or later)
+- For x86_64 version: Intel Mac
+- For universal version: Any Mac (automatically uses the correct architecture)

+**Building from source:**
 - **See [macos/README_mac.md](macos/README_mac.md) for detailed macOS build instructions**
 - **Quick start:** `./macos/tools/build_all_arm64.command` (ARM64) or `./macos/tools/build_all_x86_64.command` (x86_64)
 - Copy libbass.dylib from the bass24-osx into macos/lib/arm64 and macos/lib/x86_64